 Reinebringen it on!

 Calling it a trail is a little generous.
 Some parts look like scenes from Fangorn Forest in Lord of the Rings.
 I can’t help but think there are some giant spiders ready to ambush and pounce on me behind the bushes.
 I had to pull myself up on muddy ledges and used my arms to climb up on roots of old trees that stubbornly grew on the side of the cliffs.
-One mistake and it’s bye-bye, you can start calling this blog, No More Wanderlust.
+One grave mistake and it is good-bye, see you on the other side, No Longer Wanderlust.

 It’s as if you could use some help from Gandalf the Grey just to get past this section or something.
 Once clear of the Fangorn forest, the trail gradually becomes steeper and alternates between rocky and muddy sections.
 The muddy sections can become very slippery at times.
 But the rocky sections present a different type of challenge.
 If there are other hikers above you, they can trigger a rock fall since the trail has been eroded from continuous use.
 If you wander off too far from the trail you run the risk of falling into a deep ravine, so stay on the main trail as much as possible.

 The trail will finally open up to a steep and the last rocky ascent before it flattens out to the ridge.
 The spectacular views over Reine finally emerge.
 Most hikers stop here but you can continue up the ridge and do some rock climbing to reach a small peak.
 There the views are different, with the granite mountains towering above a lake below with just a glimpse of the Reine.
 Traversing on the spine up the peak where nothing to catch your fall is a thrill.